top of page

 These are 4 good indicators of whether pain is musculoskeletal, and therefore more likely to respond to conservative care such as chiropractic.
 As always the best way to know for sure is to have your symptoms examined by a medical professional, but this information should give you a better idea as to where to start in your search for a solution.
 If in answering these questions about your pain or problem you found yourself saying "yes" then your pain is likely musculoskeletal and could be treated effectively with chiropractic.
 If the answers were in the negative, you may want to start with a visit to your primary care to see if your problem could benefit from conservative care.

 If after reading this you believe your problem is musculoskeletal and you're ready to get rid of it then why not visit our website at cumberlandspine.com.
-You can learn more about our office and schedule an appointment with one of our providers who will examine your problem and come up with a plan to help you with your problem.
+You can learn more about our office and schedule an appointment with one of our providers here at Cumberland Chiropractic and Sports Medicine in Lebanon, TN.
+We will examine your problem and come up with a plan to help you with your problem.

 bottom of page